-Your bike is equipped with a twist throttle; the throttle can be used from a complete stop all the way to the top speed and at any time.
-The twist throttle is activated when the pedal assist level is on level 1-5.
-The throttle will not work on level 0.
+Your bike is equipped with a thumb throttle.
+The throttle can be used from a complete stop all the way to the top speed and at any time.
+The thumb throttle is activated when the pedal assist level is on Level 1-5.
+The throttle will not work on Level 0.